On this page

 WARNING

 I was asked about SQL Server's WITH (NOLOCK) during an interview a few days ago.
 Because I hadn't used it in a long time, I couldn't recall it immediately, which led to an incorrect answer.
-It turns out the information was in my notes from a year ago: "SQL Server Performance Tuning".
+It turns out I had relevant content in my notes from a year ago: "SQL Server Performance Tuning".

 Why is WITH (NOLOCK) important in SQL Server, yet I haven't used it in a long time?
-The main reason is that most development today uses Entity Framework directly, rather than manually crafting SQL statements like in the past.
-We can simply let the library modify the SQL before executing the command.
+The main reason is that most development today uses Entity Framework directly, rather than manually writing libraries to generate SQL statements as in the past.
+It is much easier to let the library modify the SQL before executing the Command.

-Now, let's look at how to implement the same behavior in Entity Framework.
+Now, let's look at how to achieve the same behavior in Entity Framework.

 Interceptor

-The Interceptor in Microsoft.EntityFrameworkCore was introduced in version 3.0, while it was added to the .NET Framework's EntityFramework in version 6.0.
-Its primary function is to allow modification or interception of operations while Entity Framework is executing low-level database operations or SaveChanges().
-For more specific details, please refer to MSDN's "Interceptors".
+The Interceptor for Microsoft.EntityFrameworkCore was added in version 3.0, while it was added to the .NET Framework's EntityFramework in version 6.0.
+Its main function is to allow modification or interception of ongoing operations when Entity Framework executes low-level database operations or SaveChanges().
+For more specific details, please refer to MSDN's "Interception".
 This article uses the Microsoft.EntityFrameworkCore version as an example.

 Interceptor Interfaces

-• IDbCommandInterceptor: Handles methods related to DbCommand.
-This article will use this interface.
+• IDbCommandInterceptor: Handles methods related to Commands; this article will use this interface.

 • IDbConnectionInterceptor: Handles methods related to opening and closing connections.